LagosPortugalGuide.com

 Albufeira has two very different areas

-The Old Town is the historic centre of Albufeira, filled with pretty, cobbled streets and white-washed houses that lead down to the beautiful Praia dos Pescadores beach.
-Albufeira’s Old Town has an atmosphere comparable to Lagos, and in terms of holidays it tends to cater for families with teenagers, couples over 30 and golfing breaks.
+The Old Town is the historic centre of Albufeira, filled with pretty, cobbled streets and whitewashed houses that lead down to the beautiful Praia dos Pescadores beach.
+Albufeira’s Old Town has an atmosphere comparable to Lagos, and in terms of holidays, it tends to cater to families with teenagers, couples over 30, and golfing breaks.

-The Strip is the Algarve’s most popular party destination, making it the perfect choice if you are 18-25 or in a group (such as stag or hen trip) and want to party all night long, before lounging all day on a beautiful beach.
+The Strip is the Algarve’s most popular party destination, making it the perfect choice for those aged 18-25 or groups (such as stag or hen parties) looking to party all night long before lounging all day on a beautiful beach.
 The Strip is too hectic for families and too tacky for anyone looking to experience a bit of Portuguese culture.

-When comparing Albufeira and Lagos, it is always best to consider Albufeira as two completely separate areas offering very different types of holiday.
+When comparing Albufeira and Lagos, it is always best to consider Albufeira as two completely separate areas offering very different types of holidays.

 An overview of Lagos and Albufeira

-Albufeira lies at the heart of the buzzing central Algarve region, while Lagos (38km to the west) is the largest city of the western Algarve area.
+Albufeira lies at the heart of the buzzing central Algarve region, while Lagos (38km to the west) is the largest city in the western Algarve area.

-This holiday focus of Albufeira extends to its vast selection of restaurants, beach-café and bars, which boasts over 600 different establishments.
-Lagos has much fewer, and they tend to cater for a mix of tourists and the city’s population.
+This holiday focus of Albufeira extends to its vast selection of restaurants, beach cafés, and bars, which boasts over 600 different establishments.
+Lagos has far fewer, and they tend to cater to a mix of tourists and the city’s population.

-In summary, Albufeira provides a conventional holiday destination (The Strip for 18-25 year olds and the Old Town for families and older couples), whereas Lagos offers more Portuguese culture and artisan scene (be that artists, creatives, surfers or digital nomads).
+In summary, Albufeira provides a conventional holiday destination (The Strip for 18-25 year olds and the Old Town for families and older couples), whereas Lagos offers more Portuguese culture and an artisan scene (attracting artists, creatives, surfers, or digital nomads).

 Albufeira boat tour